ahmadazd/DBS_counts/readme.md

 -  **Counts Plotting:** Plotting the collected counts from all the samples

 **OUTPUTS**
 All the output files are found in the ``output`` directory.

-3 types of output files and they are as following:
+Four types of output files and they are as follows:
 -  **``Sample*.breakends.filtered.bed``:** Filtering breaks process output
 - **``Sample*.breakends.intersected.bed``:** Intersect breaks process output
 - **``normalised_counts.txt``:** Normalise counts process output